0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 node dist/03-get-threshold.js
 ```

-## Checking you cannot run a transaction with a single signer
+## Checking you can **NOT** run a transaction with a single signer

-If you run the script below that execute a transaction with a single signer as
+The script below executes a transaction with a single signer as it was the case
-it was the case in the previous section:
+in the previous section:

 ```typescript
 {{#include ../experiments/documentation-examples/src/03-execute-tx.ts}}
 ```

-To execute the script, make sure you have deployed the account and the counter
+Make sure you have deployed the account and the counter contract in the network
-contract in the network and run the following commands:
+and run the following commands:

 ```shell
 npx tsc --build